Self-Advocacy Role in Leadership

 • To access all governmental programs in concert with all people.

-• To receive individualized services and technologies designed to meet specific needs and help ensure optimal functioning.
+• To receive individualized services, supports and technologies designed to meet specific needs and help ensure optimal functioning.

 • To receive appropriate, affordable and accessible wellness services, medical, dental and mental health care.